HiltonTod/HiltonTod.github.io/_posts/words/2023-05-16-about-tech-writing.md

 ## Communicate

-As a philosophical-minded person, I feel strongly that communication is the key to just about everything in life.
+As a philosophical-minded person, I feel strongly that communication is the key to much in life.
 If you consider your relationships, personal or professional, their quality often hinges on how well the two of you communicate.

 Communication is about more than words on a page and that's what makes it so